TomGrill/gdx-testing/README.md

 ##License

 The gdx-testing project is licensed under the Apache 2 License, meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
-We love to get (non-mandatory) credit in case you release a game or app using gdx-dialogs!

 ##Source & inspired by